 - Strength & conditioning cross-training workouts

 A mix of sessions is needed to facilitate the right training adaptations.
 This will make running 13.1 miles that much easier (and faster).
-For example:

 How to Have a Successful Half Marathon